 4. Deep Cleaning or Seasonal Cleaning

-Just like spring cleaning in your house, the sauna can use some more thorough, deep cleaning from time to time.
-It’s great to do the following annually or biannually to ensure your sauna is operating at peak condition.
+Just like spring cleaning your house, the sauna can use a more thorough deep cleaning from time to time.
+It’s great to do the following annually or biannually to ensure your sauna is operating at peak condition:

 - Sauna stones: Many saunas use stones that create the thermal mass around your sauna stove and are usually held in place by thick wires or a metal cage.
 Once a year, when your sauna is cold, remove all the stones from around your stove and clean any dust or dirt that has accumulated there.
 It’s not uncommon for stones to “shed” a little, depending on what kind of rock you use, so you may see some gravel-like debris as you clean up.
 When finished cleaning around the stove, wipe the sauna stones off before putting them back.

 - General inspection: Seasonal cleaning is a great time to take stock of things you might not notice in your day-to-day sauna use.
 Are the benches all sturdy?
 Are any floorboards loose?
-Does the sauna door open and close properly and with ease?
-If there are seals around any windows, doors, or walls, do they all appear to be intact?
-Also, if you notice any splinters in the wood interior of your sauna, use fine-grain sandpaper and gently rub along the grain of the wood until the splinter is removed and smoothed.
+Does the sauna door open and close correctly, and with ease?
+If there are seals around any windows, doors, or walls, are they all intact?
+Also, if you notice any splinters in the wood interior of your sauna, use fine-grain sandpaper and gently rub along the grain of the wood until the splinter is removed and smoothed evenly.

 5. Use Chemical-Free Cleaning Products